jfrog/bamboo-jfrog-plugin/README.md

 The **Bamboo JFrog Plugin** is designed to provide an easy integration between Bamboo and the [JFrog Platform](https://jfrog.com/solution-sheet/jfrog-platform/).

-Unlike the [Bamboo Artifactory Plugin](https://plugins.atlassian.com/plugin/details/27818), the new **Bamboo JFrog Plugin** focuses on a single task that runs [JFrog CLI](https://jfrog.com/help/r/jfrog-cli/jfrog-cli) commands.
+Unlike the legacy [Bamboo Artifactory Plugin](https://plugins.atlassian.com/plugin/details/27818), the new **Bamboo JFrog
+Plugin** focuses on a single task that runs [JFrog CLI](https://jfrog.com/help/r/jfrog-cli/jfrog-cli) commands.
+Worth mentioning that both JFrog plugins, can work side by side.

 The advantage of this approach is that JFrog CLI is a powerful and versatile tool that integrates with all JFrog capabilities.
 It offers extensive features and functionalities, and it is constantly improved and updated with the latest enhancements